What is Physical Literacy?

 Check out a Play Kit:

 The Play Kits promote physical literacy and help Kingston families and community members to be active.
-There are three different kinds of Play Kits.
+There are two different kinds of Play Kits.
 Each one focuses on the development needs of a specific group:

 Starter Kits: For children 0-6, movement experiences help young children develop jumping, throwing,catching, kicking, hitting and balancing.